-How to get your LIA or college letter so you can train for your merchant navy engineer officer certificate of competence (CoC).
+Guidance on applying for an LIA or college letter so you can train for an engineer officer certificate of competence (CoC)

 You need a Letter of Initial Assessment (LIA) from the MCA or a letter from your college if you’re not following an MNTB approved cadetship and you want to qualify as an engineer officer of the watch (EOOW).

 You can apply for an EOOW CoC through either of the following routes: